The Pit of Success - Then And Now

 And the bars are higher than they look.
 Success rates below the mid-to-high nineties are incredibly frustrating; they demo well and fall apart in practice.
 Wall clock matters for anything with a human in the loop.
 And expense is a deal-breaker - outside corporate environments, people expect software to be cheap, and slapping a $15 bill on each use of your tool is not welcoming.

 Hitting those bars on a probabilistic system means measuring a lot of samples - so you want scalable, repeatable tests before anything else.
+Did we mention cheap?

 The levers